 The gauge orbits are often taken to indicate a kind of ``redundancy" in the theory: they correspond to distinct points of the constraint surface that represent the same physical situation.
 Given that we do not want to mistakenly treat these points as corresponding to distinct possible configurations, it is often thought that we should reformulate the theory so that instead of being formulated on $M$, it is formulated on some quotient manifold $\bar{M}$ (the ``reduced surface") whose points consist of the equivalence classes of points along the gauge orbits on $M$.
 A symplectic two-form is induced on the reduced surface, and the dynamics on the reduced surface are well-defined and give rise to unique solutions.\footnote{ For further discussion of symplectic reduction and when it is well-defined, see \citep{belotsymmetry}. }

-However, the theory on the constraint surface is not a theory with excess structure in the sense of having non-isomorphic models that one takes to represent equivalent situations.
-The reason is that although there appears to be a kind of ``redundancy" in the theory, the transformations along the gauge orbits are (non-trivial) automorphisms of the models of the theory -- understood as the structure $(M, \tilde{\omega}, H)$ -- and so are already isomorphisms in the theory.\footnote{ The reason is that the transformations along the gauge orbits on the constraint surface are diffeomorphisms that preserve the pre-symplectic two form $\tilde{\omega}$ and the Hamiltonian function on the constraint surface (see \cite{bradleygauge}).}
+However, a gauge theory (defined as above) is not a theory with excess structure in the sense of having non-isomorphic models that one takes to represent equivalent situations.
+The reason is that although there appears to be a kind of ``redundancy" in the theory, the transformations along the gauge orbits are (non-trivial) automorphisms of the models of the theory---understood as the structure $(M, \tilde{\omega}, H)$---and so are already isomorphisms in the theory.\footnote{ The reason is that the transformations along the gauge orbits on the constraint surface are diffeomorphisms that preserve the pre-symplectic two form $\tilde{\omega}$ and the Hamiltonian function on the constraint surface (see \cite{bradleygauge}).}